Policy evaluation beyond the average

 Quantiles of the distribution of treatment effects

-My research builds on a newly developed method for identifying features, such as percentiles (or more generally: ‘quantiles’), of the distribution of treatment effects.
-The method allows researchers to understand, in unprecedented detail, the distribution of treatment effects and parameters that depend on it, including the fraction of beneficiaries (winners) and those harmed (losers), and the gains and losses resulting from policy interventions.
+My newly developed method allows researchers to understand, in unprecedented detail, the distribution of treatment effects and parameters that depend on it, including the fraction of beneficiaries (winners) and those harmed (losers), and the gains and losses resulting from policy interventions.

 Estimating quantiles of the distribution of treatment effects (QDTE) under plausible assumptions is ground-breaking as it reveals if an intervention affects people equally or if some benefit while others are being harmed.
 This is crucial, for example, if a welfare reform increases earnings of workers for certain segments of the distribution while simultaneously reducing earnings for other segments.
 Relying solely on average treatment effects (ATE) might obscure this heterogeneity.